gilt/tech-blog/_posts/2016-12-16-deep-learning-at-gilt.md

 </p>

-To compute the similarity of a dress and the other dresses we have in our database TiefVision does the following two steps:
+To compute the similarity of a dress and the other dresses we have in our database [TiefVision](https://github.com/paucarre/tiefvision) does the following two steps:
 - The dress is first cropped using the location and background detection networks.
 - Finally the dress similarity network computes the similarity between the cropped dress and the cropped dresses we have in our database.
+It's also possible to compute similarity using unsupervised learning.

-For more information you can take a look at [this presentation](https://docs.google.com/presentation/d/16hrXJhOzkbmla9AL7JCreCuBsa5L80gm71Pfrjo7F9Y/edit).
+For more information about [TiefVision](https://github.com/paucarre/tiefvision) you can take a look at [this presentation](https://docs.google.com/presentation/d/16hrXJhOzkbmla9AL7JCreCuBsa5L80gm71Pfrjo7F9Y/edit).